Artificial intelligence in healthcare: Patient–Clinician Relationships and Care

+Governance, Inequality and Institutional Power

+From an anthropological perspective, these issues can be considered through Scheper-Hughes and Lock's concept of the body politic, which examines how bodies are regulated through political and institutional systems.
+Applied to AI in healthcare, this perspective draws attention to how decisions about data governance, regulation, privacy, and access can shape whose health information is collected, how it is used, and who has authority over healthcare technologies.

+AI has the potential to reshape healthcare while also creating challenges relating to ethical governance, privacy, legal responsibility, bias, and health inequality.
+Research has highlighted concerns that AI systems may reproduce existing inequalities when data algorithms or systems fail to account for differences between populations and healthcare contexts.
+Maccaro (2026) further argues that algorithmic systems should be understood not only as technical tools but as infrastructures that embed assumptions about care, clinical authority, and social value.
+In particular, the use of algorithmic systems can create forms of digital paternalism and epistemic displacement when algorithmic outputs are given authority over locally situated forms of knowledge and clinical judgement.

+The development and governance of AI systems therefore involve multiple stakeholders, including governments, clinicians, patients, policymakers, interdisciplinary researchers, and technology companies.
+Collaborative approaches have been proposed to address concerns around fairness, accountability, transparency, and equity in the development and use of AI in healthcare.

 History

 Research in the 1960s and 1970s produced the first problem-solving program, or expert system, known as Dendral.
 While it was designed for applications in organic chemistry, it provided the basis for a subsequent system MYCIN, considered one of the most significant early uses of artificial intelligence in medicine.
 MYCIN and other systems such as INTERNIST-1 and CASNET did not achieve routine use by practitioners, however.

 The 1980s and 1990s brought the proliferation of the microcomputer and new levels of network connectivity.
 During this time, there was a recognition by researchers and developers that AI systems in healthcare must be designed to accommodate the absence of perfect data and build on the expertise of physicians.
 Approaches involving fuzzy set theory, Bayesian networks, and artificial neural networks, have been applied to intelligent computing systems in healthcare.

 Medical and technological advancements occurring over this half-century period that have enabled the growth of healthcare-related applications of AI to include: